University of South Florida

 • Please be aware of the following dates:

-October 1, 2022: Applications for the Dance in Paris Semester Program will be accepted up until this date, but students are encouraged to apply early.
-(DEADLINE EXTENDED!!)
+Friday Sept 13th, 2024: Applications for the Dance in Paris Semester Program will be accepted up until this date, but students are encouraged to apply early.

-• October 1st: All students will be notified of the committee’s decision, although students who exceed the criteria and submit applications early may be contacted earlier.
-Students who are accepted into the Program, will receive notification followed by instructions on how to apply to USF as non-degree seeking student, and then you will be directed to the USF Education Abroad website for the final application.
-Current USF students who are accepted into the Program will be sent directly to the USF Education Abroad website.
+• Monday Sept 16th, 2024: All students will be notified of the committee’s decision, although students who exceed the criteria and submit applications early may be contacted prior to this date.
+Students, who are accepted into the Program, will receive notification followed by instructions on how to apply to USF as non-degree seeking student, and then you will be directed to the USF Education Abroad website for the final application.

 Dance in Paris Semester Program Fees

-Students will enroll in the USF/DPSP through USF/Education Abroad’s traditional study abroad enrollment procedures once they are accepted into the program through the initial application process (see Application).
+Students will enroll in the USF/DPSP through USF/Education Abroad’s traditional study abroad enrollment procedures once they are accepted into the program through the initial application process.
 USF/Education Abroad will handle all program registration, course selection, enrollment, and payments.

 Included in the program’s costs/fees/tuition: